 - Ulcers caused by an infection with H. pylori bacteria (in combination with antibiotics)

-Though the U.S. Food and Drug Administration (FDA) approved the drug back in 1995 and it quickly grew in popularity – especially when an over-the-counter version, Prevacid 24HR, was released in 2009 – in more recent years researchers have discovered a link between the medication and severe health issues.
-On its label, Prevacid only warns consumers of possible diarrhea, abdominal pain, nausea and constipation.
-Recent studies, however, have found much more serious risks.
+The U.S. Food and Drug Administration (FDA) approved the drug back in 1995 and it quickly grew in popularity – especially when an over-the-counter version, Prevacid 24HR, was released in 2009.
+In recent years, however, researchers have discovered a link between the medication and severe health issues.
+On its label, Prevacid only warns consumers of possible diarrhea, abdominal pain, nausea, constipation, possible bone fracture and hypomagnesemia, though recent studies have found much more serious risks.

 Prevacid and Kidney Problems

-The majority of Prevacid lawsuits and other PPI lawsuits have been filed because consumers have faced varying short-term and chronic kidney diseases as a result of taking the medication, whether prescribed or in their over-the-counter forms.
+The majority of Prevacid lawsuits and other PPI lawsuits have been filed because consumers have faced varying short-term and chronic kidney diseases after taking the medication, whether prescribed or in over-the-counter forms.

 Another related study found that even short-term or acute kidney injury from taking Prevacid may not be the whole picture of continued declining kidney function.
 The researchers noted that patients in the study silently and gradually developed worsening kidney problems, which led to some facing chronic kidney disease or renal failure.
-Though in their follow ups over 5 years, 80% of PPI users had not been diagnosed with acute kidney disease, but over half of the cases of chronic kidney disease or kidney failure were found in patients without acute kidney problems.
+Although 80% of PPI users had not been diagnosed with acute kidney disease in their follow-ups over five years, more than half of the cases of chronic kidney disease or kidney failure were found in patients without acute kidney problems.

 Other Health Risks of Taking Prevacid